 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Mesilla Valley Regional Dispatch Authority's basic financial statements.
-The accompanying supplementary information such as the Schedule of Pledged Collateral and Schedule of Deposit Accounts and Investments on pages 39 through 41 and Schedule of Joint Powers Agreements and Memoranda of Understanding on page 42 are schedules required by 2.2.2.
+The accompanying supplementary information such as the Schedule of Pledged Collateral and Schedule of Deposit Accounts and Investments on pages 38 through 40 and Schedule of Joint Powers Agreements on page 41 are schedules required by 2.2.2.
 NMAC and are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The Schedule of Pledged Collateral, Schedule of Deposit Accounts and Investments, and, Schedule of Joint Powers Agreements and Memoranda of Understanding are schedules required by 2.2.2 NMAC, are the responsibility of management and were derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The Schedule of Pledged Collateral, Schedule of Deposit Accounts and Investments, and, Schedule of Joint Powers Agreements are schedules required by 2.2.2 NMAC, are the responsibility of management and were derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Schedule of Pledged Collateral, Schedule of Deposit Accounts and Investments, and Schedule of Joint Powers Agreements and Memoranda of Understanding are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the Schedule of Pledged Collateral, Schedule of Deposit Accounts and Investments, and Schedule of Joint Powers Agreements are fairly stated, in all material respects, in relation to the basic financial statements as a whole.